Charlie Bit My Finger: Financial impact

+In an April 2015 interview, Charlie said he thought it was "a bit odd that loads of people have watched it."
+Also according to the interview, Charlie and Harry's parents have made "thousands" from the video through advertising and sponsorship.
 It was reported that in 2011 the family made over £100,000 in advertising revenue from the video.
 The profit from the video was enough that the family could afford to purchase a new house.

 Their success has been compared to winning a lottery, a so-called "meme lottery".
-Since the "Charlie Bit My Finger" video was posted, other videos of babies have gone "viral" on YouTube and the families are monetising them, often making over US$100,000.
+Since the "Charlie Bit My Finger" video was posted, other videos of babies have gone "viral" on YouTube and the families are monetising them, some making over US$100,000.

 In response to requests from viewers online, the family created "Charlie Bit My Finger" T-shirts, mugs and limited edition calendars.

 The family signed into a partnership with Viral Spiral, a viral meme video management company specialising in viral videos, which has helped place the viral video in meme advertisements for companies like Sprint and helped to create a viral meme brand.
 There was also news of a web series featuring the boys in the works.
 As of 2021, no information has been released since the initial announcement in 2012.